-Any student who violates this policy shall participate in the prevention and intervention activities identified in Surry County Public school division's drug and violence prevention plan.
+Any student who violates this policy shall participate in the prevention and intervention activities identified in Surry County school division's drug and violence prevention plan.

-The School Board may require any student who is in possession of or under the influence of drugs at school or school-sponsored activities to: (1) undergo evaluation for drug abuse and (2) participate in a drug treatment program if recommended by the evaluator and if the student's parent consents.
+The School Board may require any student who has been found to have been in possession of, or under the influence of, drugs or alcohol on a school bus, on school property, or at a school-sponsored activity in violation of School Board policies, to undergo evaluation for drug or alcohol abuse, or both, and, if recommended by the evaluator and with the consent of the student's parent, to participate in a treatment program.